docent-net/golearnistio/chapter-01/README.md

-# Chapter 01: Appplication architecture
+# Chapter 01: Application architecture

 In this chapter we will focus on couple of activities: